typelevel/frameless/docs/src/main/tut/TypedDataset.md

 The last line is very important (see `ReadSchema`).
 The schema read from the parquet file only required reading column `i` without needing to access column `j`.
 This is great!
-We have both an optimized query plan and typesafety!
+We have both an optimized query plan and type-safety!

 Unfortunately, this syntax is not bulletproof: it fails at run-time if we try to access